Wid3R: Wide Field-of-View 3D Reconstruction via Camera Model Conditioning: Abstract

 \section{Abstract}

-We present Wid3R, a feed-forward neural network for visual geometry reconstruction that supports wide field-of-view camera models.
-Prior methods typically assume that input images are rectified or captured with pinhole cameras, since both their architectures and training datasets are tailored to perspective images only.
-These assumptions limit their applicability in real-world scenarios that use fisheye or panoramic cameras and often require careful calibration and undistortion.
-In contrast, Wid3R is a generalizable multi-view 3D estimation method that can model wide field-of-view camera types.
-Our approach leverages a ray representation with spherical harmonics and a novel camera model token within the network, enabling distortion-aware 3D reconstruction.
-Furthermore, Wid3R is the first multi-view foundation model to support feed-forward 3D reconstruction directly from 360$^\circ$ imagery.
-It demonstrates strong zero-shot robustness and consistently outperforms prior methods, achieving improvements of up to +77.33 on Stanford2D3D.
+We present Wid3R, a feed-forward neural network for multi-view visual geometry reconstruction that supports wide field-of-view camera models.
+Unlike existing methods that assume rectified or pinhole inputs, Wid3R directly models wide-angle imagery without explicit calibration or undistortion.
+Our approach leverages a ray-based representation with spherical harmonics and introduces a novel camera model token to enable distortion-aware reconstruction.
+To the best of our knowledge, Wid3R is the first multi-frame feed-forward 3D reconstruction method that supports 360$^\circ$ imagery.
+Moreover, we show that conditioning on diverse camera types improves generalization to 360$^\circ$ scenes and alleviates data sparsity issues.
+Wid3R achieves significant performance gains, improving AUC@30$^\circ$ by up to +33.67 on Zip-NeRF (fisheye) and +77.33 on Stanford2D3D (360).
+Project Page: \href{https://jdk9405.github.io/Wid3R/}{https://jdk9405.github.io/Wid3R/}